 Are your brakes Copper-free?

 Brake pads used to contain flecks of Copper.
 This copper assisted in conducting and resisting heat, achieving a smooth braking experience and preventing brakes from squeaking and shuddering.
 Many people, however, do not realise that tiny copper particles from brake pads negatively affect the environment.
+Here’s how Protex copper-free brake pads are helping the planet.

 How do Copper Brake Pads affect the environment?